Nikorastorm/Nikorastorm/README.md

 <Details>
 <summary>Ponytown</summary>

- I hide freely and permanently.

  I may be a bit awkward when first talking to someone, I don't chat with people too often!

  I do not accept random friend requests.
 Don't be upset if I decline if we haven't spoken at least once.

-  I don't have many boundaries; you can boop, cuddle, sit with me - I don't care ^^
+  I don't have many boundaries; you can boop, cuddle, sit with me - I don't care ^^ Only thing to add, please don't try roleplaying with me, I'm not interested in that type of stuff.

  I tend to be tabbed out in-game; if you really want my attention, whisper me.
 Please don't take silence as me ignoring you, I'm most likely off-tab or just very tired.